DaveLindberg/dl-gatsby/src/pages/02-marketing.md

 ---
   index: 02
   tilenum: "02"
+  title: "If You Want to Create Happy Customers, We Plan on Helping."
   tile: "generate"
   date: "2018-01-15"
   image: "meshpipe"
-  message: "A successful marketing plan produces the right kind of traffic and a meaningful message.
-The result?
+  message: "A successful marketing plan produces the right kind of traffic and a meaningful message."
+  messagex: "The result?
 A profitable return on investment."
   cta: "Link to come"
   pullqoute: "Planning for change has changed how we plan."
 ---

-# Looking to Create Happy Customers? <br />We Plan to Help.
+# "If You Want to Create Happy Customers, We Plan on Helping.

 A marketing plan should help answer the important questions.